 - Decisive, first-aid-trained leadership during emergencies can avert disaster and save lives.

-Occupational First Aid for All-round AttainmentsFirst aid courses have evolved to suit industry-specific needs, and Real First Aid is dedicated to delivering targeted training.
+Occupational First Aid for All-round AttainmentsFirst aid courses have evolved to suit industry-specific needs, and Real Response is dedicated to delivering targeted training.
 Occupational first aid facts are an integral component in many progressive industries, including aviation, sports, health, tourism, the performing arts and more.
-The reach of first aid qualifications, along with the life-changing course attainments, make Real First Aid training units the best value qualifications available.
+The reach of first aid qualifications, along with the life-changing course attainments, make Real Response training units the best value qualifications available.
 Occupational First Aid and Advanced First Aid courses empower graduates with the confidence and skill-set to effectively employ emergency procedures.
 Occupational first aid attainments include:

 - Administering CPR to adults, children and infants